 And if you like science, one thing you'll find is that Collins has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Overall, Collins’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Collins’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small village, Collins does not have a public transit system used by locals to get to and from work.
+Collins is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Collins with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.77% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Collins is quite a bit lower than the national average among all cities of 21.84%: just 10.77% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Collins in 2022 was $19,253, which is low income relative to Missouri and the nation.
 This equates to an annual income of $77,012 for a family of four.
 However, Collins contains both very wealthy and poor people as well.
 Collins also has one of the higher rates of people living in poverty in the nation, with 31.78% of its population below the federal poverty line.